 All cats have better night vision than humans.
 Even the healthiest cat cannot see in pitch darkness, though.
 Some degree of light is required.
 This light enters the eye and is reflected to create vision.
 A dearth of light means the absence of eyesight.

 If you enter a dark room, you will feel out your surroundings with your fingertips.
 Cats obviously cannot do this, but whiskers are a viable alternative.
 Your cat’s long whiskers will protrude from the face, facing forward.
 This helps your cat avoid walking into furniture.

 When whiskers brush against an inanimate object, a message is immediately sent to the brain.
 The cat will then change course, feeling its way out as it goes.
 This is how cats appear to move so gracefully in the dark.

 The longer a cat’s whiskers are, the better the cat’s nocturnal movement will be.
 If whiskers are only as wide as the cat’s body, it can still bump into objects.
 By the time the whiskers touch something, the cat is in the same area.
 Long whiskers will offer an earlier warning sign, though.

 Whiskers can detect major obstacles.
 Smaller items, such as toys may still trip a cat.
 In addition, whiskers that detect an unseen hazard can cause stress and fright.

 Cats memorize the layout of favored rooms.
 A cat knows where to find the sofa, litter tray, and bed.
 If you move things around, your cat will become confused and disoriented when whiskers make contact with objects.

 Warning of Danger

 The whiskers are akin to a feline radar sense.
-Whiskers react to changes to air pressure.
+Whiskers react to changes in air pressure.
 This warns a cat when somebody or something is approaching, which is why cats are often skittish.

 As soon as the whiskers react, the cat’s other senses take over.
 The cat will smell the air and listen intently.
 This will reveal if it should be concerned.
 A nervous cat will flee first and assess the threat later.